enkidevs/curriculum/cpp/cpp-core/intro-to-cpp/first-program-cpp-ii.md

 ## Content

-To run the program, let's first save that to a script file with the `.cpp` extension.

 Assuming you named it `hello.cpp`, we can then compile our C++ program with:
 ```bash
 g++ -o helloProgram hello.cpp # For Mac/Linux